 \subsection{The system case and the 3d Brusselator}

-In the system case the situation is much more involved compared to the scalar one.
+In the system case, the situation is much more involved compared to the scalar one.
 First, there are several ways to extend the condition \eqref{eq:coercivity_Lm_intro} to the system case.
 One possibility is to require that \emph{all} components of \eqref{eq:reaction_diffusion_system_intro} satisfy \eqref{eq:coercivity_Lm_intro}, or more generally that the sum over $i$ of all components of the system \eqref{eq:reaction_diffusion_system_intro} satisfy an estimate like \eqref{eq:coercivity_Lm_intro}.
-Such a condition covers the case of ``fully" dissipative systems and we examine this in Section \ref{ss:dissipation_system_case}.
+Such a condition covers the case of ``fully" dissipative systems and we examine this in Section \ref{s:scalar_global}.
 However, in most of the cases of practical interests, the dissipative effect of the nonlinearity is \emph{not} present in all components of the system \eqref{eq:reaction_diffusion_system_intro}.
-A prototype example that will be treated here is the nonlinearity $f=(f_1,f_2)$ appearing in the Brusselator system (see Subsection \ref{ss:brusselator} for physical motivations):
+A prototype example that will be treated here is the Brusselator system (see Subsection \ref{ss:brusselator} for physical motivations):

-In case of the physically relevant positive solutions, one sees that $f_1$ is dissipative, while $f_2$ is not, i.e.\ $f_1(\cdot,u)u_1\leq -u_1^2u_2^2\leq 0$ and $f_2(\cdot,u)u_2= u_1 u_2^3\geq 0$.
+In the case of physically relevant positive solutions, one sees that $f_1$ is dissipative, while $f_2$ is not, i.e.\ $f_1(\cdot,u)u_1\leq -u_1^2u_2^2\leq 0$ and $f_2(\cdot,u)u_2= u_1 u_2^3\geq 0$.
 Thus, it is not possible to prove an estimate for $u=(u_1,u_2)$ directly, since there is no way to adsorb the positive term $f_2(\cdot,u)u_2$ when performing energy estimates.
 Our strategy for studying \eqref{eq:reaction_diffusion_system_intro} is to first estimate $u_1$, and based on that, to determine a bound for $u_2$.
 This is exactly the content of Subsection \ref{ss:suboptimal_coercivity} where we provide a generalization of the condition \eqref{eq:coercivity_Lm_intro} for the case where $M$ is allowed to be random.
 The results we can prove for weakly dissipative systems are new, but a complete theory as in the deterministic case, is still out of reach.
-We refer to Subsection \ref{ss:open_problems} for more details.
-At the present stage, the situation for the system case is not as complete as the scalar case.
+The reader is referred to Subsection \ref{ss:open_problems} for more details.
+At the present stage, the situation for the system case is not as complete as the scalar one.